DeepLearningDTU/02456-deep-learning/AWS-setup/readme.md

 ### Save your work
-> **NOTE Jan.
-2017**: This method is very bad and slow (will be updated).
-You should zip it before downloading.
+> **INFO**: After the course the servers will be deleted.
+If you wish to ave your work you can follow these instrucitons.
+This takes about **3 minutes**.

-If you want to keep the exercises, and the work that you did, then in the shell that is connected to the server:
+In the shell that is connected to the server:

     cd ~
     zip -r exe.zip 02456-deep-learning/